Find out who pays Landfill Tax on material at unauthorised sites.

 Details of what is considered to be a taxable disposal at an unauthorised site is set out in section 24 of Notice LFT1: a general guide to Landfill Tax.

-Landfill Tax is charged when waste is disposed of at sites operating with an environmental permit or licence from the relevant environmental authorities.
+Landfill Tax is charged when material is disposed of at sites operating with an environmental permit or licence from the relevant environmental authorities.
 It is also due when a disposal is made at an unauthorised site - this is one that should have a permit or licence authorising disposals but does not.

 Anyone who knowingly causes or permits the disposal at an unauthorised site may also be liable to pay the tax due.